 Community amenities are shared by all the property’s residents.
 They’re located in communal spaces that all residents can access.
 These kinds of amenities can also be added to gated communities.

-Most of the time, community amenities are only available to residents and their guests.
-In some cases, the property management team limits the usage of community amenities to certain hours of the day.
+Most of the time, community amenities are only available to residents and possibly their guests.
+In some cases, property management limits the usage of community amenities to certain hours of the day.

-- Outdoor amenities (e.g, swimming pools, dog parks, rooftop decks, gardens, patios, playgrounds, barbecues, etc.)
+- Outdoor apartment amenities (e.g, swimming pools, dog parks, rooftop decks, gardens, patios, playgrounds, barbecues, etc.)

 - Movie theaters/media rooms